genodementia-detectives/GenoDementiaDetectives/README.md

 * columns-samples.csv - provides information about the tissue sample and connects the "rnaseq_profile_id" to a "donor_id," which helps with merging datasets
 * fpkm_table_normalized.csv - provides normalized gene expression data by "gene_id" and "rnaseq_profile_id"

+## Data Access

+The Aging, Dementia and Traumatic Brain Injury Study is a detailed neuropathologic, molecular and transcriptomic characterization of brains of control and TBI exposure cases from a unique aged population-based cohort from the Adult Changes in Thought (ACT) study.
+This study was developed by a consortium consisting of the University of Washington, Kaiser Permanente Washington Health Research Institute, and the Allen Institute for Brain Science, and was supported by the Paul G. Allen Family Foundation.

+This freely available resource (http://aging.brain-map.org/) presents a systematic and extensive data set of study participant metadata, quantitative histology and protein measurements of neuropathology, and RNA sequencing (RNA-seq) analysis of hippocampus and neocortex.
+Specific methodological details are available on the “Documentation” tab at http://aging.brain-map.org/.

 ## Sample import statement
 ```
 import pandas as pd